 Jerk Ass: Desire.
 Dream to a lesser extent, or at least with a very different style.
 Desire glows with knowing abrasiveness.
-In contrast, Dream can be obnoxiously chilly: brittle with stiff-necked arrogance.
+In contrast, Dream can be obnoxiously chilly: brittle with stiff-necked arrogance, and rather petty.

 Kraken and Leviathan: Leviathan most likely, as the creature in question is a sea serpent so large that it demands the second (and one of the only) two-page spreads in the history of the series in issue 53.

 Law of Inverse Fertility: Hazel, a lesbian, got drunk and had straight sex for the first time with a gay male coworker.
 And got pregnant.

 The Legions of Hell: Lucifer's decision to abdicate isn't entirely popular among them, to the point where he has to go through and literally order some of the stragglers to leave.

 Life Will Kill You: An overarching theme and motif of "The Sound of Her Wings."
 As something of a Day In The Life episode for Death, the issue features many, many minor characters who all meet mundane ends, such as electrocution, car accidents, and even Sudden Infant Death Syndrome.